command-line-interface-pages/site.github.io/CONTRIBUTING.md

 ## Prerequisites

-The following Visual Studio Code extensions are required for IntelliSense in site config file:
+The following Visual Studio Code extensions are required for IntelliSense in a site config file:

 - [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)